matthias-geier/WebInk/README.md

 * Extended String with *constantize*, *camelize*, *underscore* and *execute*
 * Seeding the database is now done by adding a **db_seed.rb** in the project folder
-* Add testrunner to execute local unit tests
+* Added testrunner to execute local unit tests

 #### Upgrade path